 An error message that appears after trying to register for a course can indicate a variety of enrollment issues.
 Look specifically at what the error message says to know what next steps to take.
-The two most frequently encountered errors deal with not having the prerequisites (see What is a prerequisite/corequisite? below) or the course having a reserve capacity (see What is a prerequisite/corequisite? below).
+The two most frequently encountered errors deal with not having the prerequisites (see What is a prerequisite/corequisite? below) or the course having a reserve capacity (see What is a reserve capacity? below).

 Another issue is that some courses are set up to require instructor consent.
-This means that you must contact the instructor and get a permission number to be allowed to enroll through StudentAdmin (see How do I request a permission number? below).
+This means that you must request a permission number to be allowed to enroll through StudentAdmin (see How do I request a permission number? below).
 You can see if a course requires instructor consent in StudentAdmin, looking at the class details.